Wormshine (2022, ongoing)

 Performance documentation, Berlin, 2022.
 Performer Iro Costello.
 Photo by James Barnett.

-“Wormshine” is a new thread of this research that utilises choreography/somatics, video, text and collage as methods of free-exploring the potential not only of the worm-body but of compost, darkness, stillness and softness.
-I am interested in processes of layering and loss and the experimental juxtaposition of choreographic work with text (written, spoken), video and collage-making.
-Through it I am interested in exploring softness and vulnerability as signs of strength; spineless-ness and slippery-ness as modes of resistance; minor gestures and small traces; the hidden labour of the worm and work that goes unseen.
+“Wormshine” is a new thread of this research that utilises choreography, sound, video, text and collage as methods of free-exploring the potential not only of the worm-body but of compost, darkness, stillness and softness.
+The work explores softness and vulnerability as signs of strength; spineless-ness and slippery-ness as modes of resistance; minor gestures and small traces; the hidden labour of the worm and work that goes unseen.

 Performance documentation, Berlin, 2022.
 Performer Iro Costello.
 Photo by James Barnett.